gneustaetter/gUtils/README.md

 * Console - utilities for command line scripitng with PHP
 * InputValidator - input validation library using a fluent interface
+* ObservableTrait - a PHP 5.4+ trait for firing events and notifying listeners
 * PasswordHelper - bcrypt password creation, comparison, and password strength validation
 * RecursiveFileExtensionFilteredIterator - find all of the files with a specific extension in a file tree
 * WeightedRandomSelector - get psuedo random values based on weights associated to a list of items